 We introduce you to the brand new Lifestyle Section!
 Catering to community members and analogue fans alike who are eager to find and share inspiring and meaningful analogue coverage - from short essays, real life stories, special interest pieces, projects, as well as critiques, discussions and interviews!

-The summary is the text that appears in the teaser box and gives a potential reader a quick overview of why they will find this piece interesting.
-You should try to answer the basic who, where, what, why and when questions in about 40 words or maximum 3 lines.
-This text should also appear at the top of every entry above the header photo.
+The summary is the text which appears in the teaser box and gives a reader a quick overview of why they will find this piece interesting.
+You should try to answer the basic who, where, what, why and when questions in a maximum of 3 lines.
+This text should appear at the top of every entry above the header photo.

 Content: (Should be 200 to 500 words)